skip to Main Content

 The Subpoena Process

-To clearly illustrate the process, let’s look at an example: a woman, Ann, is one of the beneficiaries in a will where the executor is a man named Todd.
+To clearly illustrate the process, let’s look at an example.
+A woman, Ann, is one of the beneficiaries of a will.
+Todd is the executor.
 Todd is in possession of the testator’s final will.

 a) Failure to Deliver a Copy of the Will